Freegle/iznik-nuxt3/README.md

 What does exist:
 * Use of Nuxt 3 (still in Beta) and hence Vue 3 + Vite.
 * Use of Bootstrap Vue 3 (still in alpha), including customisation.
 This is a replacement for Bootstrap Vue.
 * Use of Pinia as a replacement for Vuex.
-This looks much nicer.
+This is much nicer.
-* Use of layout.
-* Proof of concept Explore Group and Message page.
 * Static site generation.
 * CD on Azure.
 * Proof of Concept Capacitor app.
 Since we can't yet generate a static site, this serves a hello world HTML file from www.

 What doesn't exist yet:
-* Almost all the app function.
+* Give/Ask flows when logged out initially.
+* ChitChat/Events/Volunteers/Settings/Promote/Help
-* CircleCI/playwright testing from the get go?
+* CircleCI/playwright testing.

 # iznik-nuxt3